MouriNaruto/MouriDocs/docs/12/ReadMe.md

 ### x86 (32-Bit)

-- Legacy BIOS firmware or UEFI firmware.
+- Legacy BIOS firmware is supported for all x86 (32-Bit) Windows versions.
+- UEFI firmware is supported for 8 / 8.1 / 10 (All Versions).
 - Beginning with Vista / Server 2008, ACPI-compliant firmware is required that is dated January 1, 1999 or later.
 - Reference: https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/acpi-bios